 Watercolor… Arizona… from my pencil sketch, February 2000… the Signagua built this cliff dwelling and many like it, within the natural formations of limestone along the Verde Valley in central Arizona, in the 12th or 13th Century.

 Watercolor… Bryce Canyon Natural Bridge, Utah… color sketch (plein air) on site July, 2006.
-Limestone, siltstone, dolomite and mudstone erode over very different amounts of time.
+Limestone, siltstone, dolomite and mudstone erode over very different lengths of time.
 And this process, that is responsible for all of these hoodoos, arches, ravines, washouts and whatever else is out there… has been going on for more than 60 million… Read more »

 Watercolor… the second of two color sketches I made of Mount Robson in the Mount Robson Provincial Park, British Columbia… from my trans Canada road trip, 2008.
 This was in July.
 The snow covered peak disappeared in the clouds.